 In the United States, there are four major credit card processing networks—Visa, MasterCard, Discover, and American Express.
 These processing networks set the guidelines for credit card processing, set the fees for processing credit cards, and facilitate the credit card transactions.

 Credit card processing networks may work with separate issuing banks who make credit cards available to consumers.
 Issuing banks also bill consumers for their transactions and collect payments for outstanding balances.

 Credit Card Issuing

-While Visa, Mastercard, Discover, and American Express have the infrastructure for moving credit card transactions, only American Express and Discover are also the banks that work with merchants and consumers and handling the financing.
+While Visa, Mastercard, Discover, and American Express have the infrastructure for processing credit card transactions, only American Express and Discover also operate as the banks that work with merchants and consumers for handling the financing.

 If you have a Visa or Mastercard, you may have noticed that you make payments to your credit card issuer, not to the processing network.
 Visa and Mastercard do not issue credit cards themselves.
 Instead, these networks work with issuing banks who take on the risk of extending credit to consumers.

 Any time you see a Visa or Mastercard credit card, there’s another bank that issues the credit card.
 Bank of America, Capital One, and Chase are examples of issuing banks, also known as credit card issuers.